Distribution of Effective Spins and Masses of Binary Black Holes from the LIGO and Virgo O1-O3a Observing Runs: Model selection

 We use the likelihood in Eq.~\eqref{eq:likelihood} to obtain a posterior distribution for the population parameters, by adopting a Jeffreys prior for the overall merger rate $\pi(R \mid \lambda') \propto \sqrt{N_a(R, \lambda')}/R$; recall that $\lambda'$ are the shape parameters $(\zetap, \zetan, \sigma_\chieff)$.
 For these we adopt a uniform prior $\pi(\lambda') = \rm const$.
 This prior is invariant to the choice of which two out of the three branching ratios are used to parametrize the distribution.

 We show our constraints on the parameters of this model in Fig.~\ref{fig:positive_vs_negative_chieff}, for the two samples used.
-We find two remarkable results: first, 95\% of the posterior lies at $\zetap>\zetan$ and a symmetric distribution $\zetap = \zetan$ (dashed line) is disfavored; second, the population is consistent with $\zetan=0$, i.e.\ no spins anti-aligned with the binary orbit.
+We find two remarkable results: first, 95\% of the posterior lies at $\zetap>\zetan$ and a $\chieff$ distribution symmetric about zero ($\zetap = \zetan$, dashed line) is disfavored; second, the population is consistent with $\zetan=0$, i.e.\ no spins anti-aligned with the binary orbit.
 These conclusions do not depend on which of the two event samples are considered.

-We quantify these statements using the Bayesian evidence and maximum likelihood as model scores: we report in Table~\ref{tab:scores} the scores achieved by the following models: a symmetric $\chieff$ distribution given by Eq.~\eqref{eq:pos_vs_neg_model} with $\zetap = \zetan$, a positive $\chieff$ distribution setting $\zetan = 0$, and the full mixture.
+We quantify these statements using the Bayesian evidence and maximum likelihood as model scores: we report in Table~\ref{tab:scores} the scores achieved by the following models: a $\chieff$ distribution symmetric about zero given by Eq.~\eqref{eq:pos_vs_neg_model} with $\zetap = \zetan$, a positive $\chieff$ distribution setting $\zetan = 0$, and the full mixture.
 The symmetric $\chieff$ model is representative of a scenario completely dominated by dynamical formation in clusters, while the positive $\chieff$ model represents a case dominated by isolated binaries---with the caveat that in this channel there exist mechanisms to achieve some spin--orbit misalignment, e.g.\ supernova kicks.

 The first result that positive $\chieff$ predominates over negative is in general agreement with the analysis of \citet{GWTC2_pop}.
 Indeed, parametrizing the $\chieff$ distribution with a Gaussian, they find that a positive mean is preferred; likewise, they favor spin orientation distributions with at least some degree of anisotropy.